gitsome/olc-approachable-3d/README.md

 ## Libraries / Frameworks Used

-This demo stands up a `Node.js` server running as an AWS ECS instance.
+This demo stands up a `Node.js` server running as a Heroku app.
 The `Node.js` can be replaced easily with whatever LTI friendly technology you see fit.

 ### LTI Tool Provider